 Do you want your skin to be healthy but don’t get the results you want with creams and treatments?
 Maybe it’s a good idea to get some more sleep and get to bed earlier.

-If you’re one of the people who don’t get enough sleep, maybe you’ve identified with some of these consequences.
+If you’re one of the people who don’t get enough rest, maybe you’ve identified with some of these consequences.

 If you’re fighting with some of these problems, change your habits.
 You’ll definitely feel the difference.